ahmadali507/Exalidraw/README.md

-# Docker Containers Description for Polydraw Project
+# Docker Containers Description for Exalidraw Project

-This document describes all Docker containers that are part of the polydraw project.
+This document describes all Docker containers that are part of the Exalidraw project.

 ## Main Application Containers